Digital Regulation Platform

 The importance of data: ownership, control, privacy, consumer protection and security

 People’s lives can benefit greatly when decisions are informed by pertinent data that reveal hidden and unexpected connections and market trends.
 For instance, identifying and tracking genes associated with certain types of cancer can help inform and improve treatments.
 However, often unaware, ordinary people bear many of the costs and risks of participating in data markets.
-In many jurisdictions, the so-called data brokers are amassing and selling personal data, and this is a legal practice.[12]
+In many jurisdictions, the so-called data brokers are amassing and selling personal data, which is a legal practice.[13]

 Data ownership